 One parent told us about her daughter, “this course has allowed her to develop her artistic skills, her social skills and the field trips have afforded her a degree of independence.
 I have seen her confidence grow and had the pleasure of seeing a happy face each Saturday.
 There is a sense of pride and a willingness to show us what she has achieved”.

 The Art & Design Saturday Club ran for 30 weeks this academic year and each term has seen the members try their hand within a variety of creative fields ranging from drawing, animation and weaving to fashion couture, 3D work and photography, to name a few.
 The first term included a trip to Central Saint Martins College to celebrate the beginning of this year’s Club through a mini self-portrait exhibition and a trip to the TATE Modern.
 During the second term all Clubs had a ‘masterclass’ workshop with a leading professional from the creative industries and ours was with award-winning designer, Henry Franks of Dubloon Ltd. The group used the museum as a foundation for ‘redesigning’ a product and then each designed and created a lighting system using wood, screws and power tools.
 Finally the third term saw us all take part in the Great Yarmouth Carnival procession with flags the Club members made based on the town’s image, The BIG Draw where the group ran a drawing workshop to encourage others to ‘make their mark’ and finally the Summer Show exhibition at Somerset House.

 “It has been a brilliant experience culminating in an inspiring Summer Show”, said one of the parents.

 The Club will continue into its second year in the autumn term and we already have a large list building of interested young creatives.
-If you would like to find out more information or to express the interest of any young person aged 13–16, please get in touch with Amy Stock on: email@example.com or call: 01493 743949.
+If you would like to find out more information or to express the interest of any young person aged 13 to 16, please get in touch with Amy Stock on email@example.com or call 01493 743949.